murayefeskamus/Aimware-V5.1-Left-4-Dead-2-Lua-archive-/README.md

 # Aimware V5.1 Left 4 Dead 2 Lua archive
-all of them created by me feel free to use bbgs
+all of them created by me feel free to use bbgs.
+A lua and Config archive by Murayefeskamus aka murayefeskamus1 aka manga aka morpheus aka ffi.cdef aka AddOutSeqNr aka neither aka Ring 0 aka celestial aka pubstar aka goat of legit cheating aka master of ragers aka CL Move warrior

 V6 will release but i thought i can update cheat with FFI goat so i tried all api call crashes or sum Access Violation (impossible) shits.
 U can use them freely